+DEPARTMENTAL ADVISORY: None.
 LECTURE: 3 contact hours per week and LABORATORY: 3 contact hours per week.

-BIOL 250 is the first semester of a two-semester presentation of anatomy and physiology.
-Introductory topics include cytology, histology, and basic and organic chemistry.
-Includes the structure, function, and homeostatic interrelationships of the following organ systems: integumentary, skeletal, cardio-vascular, lymphatic, immune, and respiratory.
+This is the first semester of a two-semester presentation of human anatomy and physiology for pre-professional majors or others interested in an in-depth study of human biology.
+This course offers an introduction to cytology, histology, and basic inorganic and organic chemistry.
+It also presents the structure, function, and homeostatic interrelationships of the integumentary, skeletal, cardiovascular, lymphatic, and respiratory organ systems.
+Associate Degree Applicable